Avelanda/MapYourGrid/docs/impact.md

 **We do *NOT* map:**

-- Indoor substation interiors or  outdoor substation equipment not required to determine power line voltages, fencing.
+- Indoor substation interiors or outdoor substation equipment not required to determine power line voltages, such as fencing.
 - Control systems or communications infrastructure.
 - Security or surveillance features.